hlm628/hackanoho-2025/Readme.md

 # Hackanoho 2025

-This repo is part of a workshop for the 2025 Hackanoho at UoA, designed to help students hack being a data scientist using Large Language Models (LLMs).
+This repo is part of a workshop for the 2025 Hackanoho at UoA, designed to help students hack being a data scientist using Large Language Models (LLMs) and public datasets.
 We will see how we can use LLM integrations in a common IDE (integrated development environment) to "fake until we make it!"

 ## Prerequisites